1999–2000 Houston Rockets season

 The 1999–2000 Houston Rockets season was the 33rd season for the Houston Rockets in the National Basketball Association, and their 29th season in Houston, Texas.

+Season summary

+Off-season

-This season is notable for the Rockets acquiring point guard, and top draft pick Steve Francis from the University of Maryland in a trade from the Vancouver Grizzlies; the Grizzlies had drafted Francis with the second overall pick in the 1999 NBA draft, but he refused to play for them.
+This season was notable for the Rockets acquiring rookie point guard, and first-round draft pick Steve Francis from the University of Maryland in a trade from the Vancouver Grizzlies; the Grizzlies had drafted Francis with the second overall pick in the 1999 NBA draft, but he refused to play for them.
 In the draft, the Rockets selected power forward Kenny Thomas from the University of New Mexico with the 22nd overall pick.
 During the off-season, the team acquired Walt Williams, Kelvin Cato and Carlos Rogers from the Portland Trail Blazers, and signed free agent Shandon Anderson.